Pengyu-Jin/Pengyu-Jin.github.io/docs/major/EN-learn/phrase.md

 🪶The young people spoke at length about their experiences.

+**from scratch**: if you start something from scratch, you begin it without using anything that existed or was prepared before.

+🪶He had built the business up from scratch.

 ## prepositional phrase

 **in exchange of**: used to express a promise or agreement to do something in return for something else.